 - Skin lesions: An area of spidery veins or lightened or discolored skin may appear before the hemangioma does.
-Hemangiomas occur as firm, warm, bright red-blue lesions on the skin.
+Hemangiomas occur as firm, warm, bright red to crimson lesions on the skin or may look like a bruise.
 Lesions that form ulcers are also painful.
 Later, as the hemangiomas go away, they begin fading in the center before flattening and losing color.

 - Lesions below the skin: Lesions that grow under the skin in the fat may appear blue or purple.
 If the lesions are deep enough under the skin surface, they may not be seen.